Roy-SR-007/MUB/README.md

 Research on Mutually Unbiased Bases
 ---

-This repository is specifically for keeping a record of the codes and simulations during the course of research..
+This repository is specifically for keeping a record of the codes written and simulations performed during the course of research..